 Milo Harper strives to reveal the diverse possibilities of the harp to his audiences by exploring a variety of genres and sound-worlds.
-Within his performances, Milo aims to expand upon the notion of the capabilities of his instrument by presenting unique programmes consisting of both original works and transcriptions.
+He aims to expand upon the notion of the capabilities of his instrument by curating and performing innovative programmes.

-Milo is passionate about sharing the nuances of the harp globally; he gave a solo recital at the World Harp Congress in Hong Kong (2017) and concerto performances in the UK, Zurich, Hong Kong, and Singapore.
-He was Principal Harp of the European Union Youth Orchestra (2019) and is a Britten-Pears Young Artist (2020).
-He is also the harpist for the LGT Young Soloists, an orchestra described by Fanfare as 'one of the finest youth orchestras in Europe', with whom he has been featured on several albums released by Sony/RCA Red Seal Records.
-Previously, he was Principal Harp for the National Youth Orchestra of Great Britain.
+Milo has performed globally in solo, chamber and orchestral concerts; he performed solo at the World Harp Congress (Hong Kong, 2017) and Carnegie Hall’s Weill Recital Hall (NYC, 2019) and as a concerto soloist in the UK, Germany, Switzerland, Hong Kong, and Singapore.
+He is the harpist for the LGT Young Soloists, an orchestra described by Fanfare as 'one of the finest youth orchestras in Europe', with whom he has been featured on several albums released by Sony/RCA Red Seal Records.
+Previously, he was Principal Harp for the National Youth Orchestra of Great Britain (2014), the European Union Youth Orchestra (2019) and is a Britten-Pears Young Artist (2020).

 Milo is sponsored by the Hattori Foundation, the Royal Philharmonic Society’s Julius Isserlis Scholarship, and the Countess of Munster Musical Trust.